tobiasbriones/vehicle-registry-api/README.md

 The [./http](http) project contains `http` files with requests you can run from your IDE to test the application API.

+## Database

+The [./database](database) project defines the PSQL source code and documentation for the database of the Vehicle Registry application.

 ## About

 **Vehicle Registry API**